cycloptux/GiselleBot-Documentation/docs/source/terms.rst

 By accessing any of our Services, you acknowledge to be bound by all of these Terms, and you agree that any data managed by, or through the use of, our Services shall be treated according to our `Privacy Policy <https://gisl.eu/privacy>`_ .

-In regards to the use of our Bot(s), you acknowledge that by inviting the Bot(s), and/or using the features offered by such Bot(s), in one or more Discord Servers constitutes an implicit agreement to these Terms.
+In regards to the use of our Bot(s), you acknowledge that by

+a. inviting our Bot(s) in one or more Discord Servers,
+b. using the features offered by our Bot(s) in one or more Discord Servers, or
+c. sharing one or more Discord Server with our Bot(s),

+constitutes an implicit agreement to these Terms.

 You acknowledge that your access to any of our Services might be revoked upon any breach of these Terms, and upon a breach of the Terms and/or Policies set by Discord, such as: